YanWittmann/OpenDoors/README.md

   - interloper: specific ghost matter patches
   - quantum moon, giant's deep: north pole tornado
   - quantum moon, dark bramble: north pole brambles (**!** *disables ground collision on entire planet, use jetpack* **!**)

+Please do not judge the code too harshly, this is my first time writing C# and using Unity.
+I've had a blast creating this and I really hope you enjoy using it!